-medieval farmers were highly adept. they used the three-field system of crop rotation (actually the best developed system up to that time).
+Medieval farmers were highly adept. they used the three-field system of crop rotation (a method which goes back to the best-developed system up to that time).
+A history of the three field system here.

-crop rotation means planting a series of different types of crops in the same area across a sequence of growing seasons. the rotation reduces reliance on one set of nutrients, pest and weed pressure, and the probability of developing resistant pests and weeds.
+crop rotation means planting different types of crops in the same area across a sequence of growing seasons. the rotation reduces reliance on one set of nutrients, pest and weed pressure, and the probability of developing resistant pests and weeds.

-growing the same crop in the same place for many years in a row, known as monocropping, gradually depletes the soil of nutrients and selects for a highly competitive pest and weed community.
+growing the same crop in the same place for many years, known as monocropping, gradually depletes the soil of nutrients and selects for a highly competitive pest and weed community.

 so, wheat or rye was planted in one field; oats, barley, peas, lentils or broad beans were planted in the second field. the third field was left fallow. each year the crops were rotated to leave one field fallow.

-the system also ensured that the same crop was not grown in the same field two years running.
+the system also ensured that the same crop was not grown in the same field for two years.

 No comments: